openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 **Cross-ADR Dependencies:**

-This ADR builds entirely upon the foundational decisions established in :doc:`ADR 0002: User Groups Model Foundations <../0002-user-groups-model-foundations>`:
+This ADR builds entirely upon the foundational decisions established in :doc:`0002-user-groups-model-foundations`:

 * **Criterion Framework Dependency**: The runtime registry system implements the registry-based criterion types defined in ADR 0002.
 * **Evaluation Interface Dependency**: The evaluation engine implements the unified evaluation interface established in ADR 0002.